 It’s easy to point fingers at hitting coaches or pitching coaches or managers.
 Baseball is such a streaky game.
 You’re going to to through ups and downs.
 There is always going to be a time where you can point to the offense or point to the pitching or point to the manager for maybe not pushing the right buttons.
 So, yeah, there’s some volatility involved in this game and you just kind of have to fight through it.

 Long’s contract ends after this season.
-With it also possibly being Terry Collins last season, it could be a “Long” goodbye as well.
+With it also possibly being Terry Collins last season as Mets manager, it could be a “Long” goodbye as well.